mike-flower/perdita/README.md

 # perdita.sh

-Copy or move a defined subset of files from one directory to another, based on a list you provide.
+Copy or move a defined subset of files from one directory to another, driven by a list you provide.

+---

+## What it does

+Genomics workflows (and many others) routinely produce hundreds of files in a single directory.
+When you need to pull out a defined subset — a cohort, a batch, a set of controls — `rsync` is heavyweight, `find` is awkward, and `cp` doesn't take a list.

+Perdita does one thing well: you point it at a source directory, a destination directory, and a text file listing what you want, and it transfers exactly those files.
+The list can be either:

+- **`filestems`** — one line per *sample*, with suffixes appended automatically (e.g. one line `sample_A` becomes both `sample_A_R1.fastq.gz` and `sample_A_R2.fastq.gz`)
+- **`filenames`** — one line per *file*, transferred literally

 Works with any file type — `.fastq.gz`, `.bam`, `.txt`, `.docx`, and so on.
+It also handles common operational needs: dry-run preview, skip-on-exists for idempotent reruns, `--move` instead of copy, recursive search across subdirectories, and CRLF-safe input parsing.

 > **Try it:** clone the repo and run `bash demo/demo.sh` from the repo root to see perdita transfer a small included dataset.